Chagee: History

-Founder Zhang Junjie never attended higher education, but worked as a bubble tea store apprentice during his youth.
+Founder Zhang Junjie was born into poverty in Kunming, Yunnan, and became an orphan at age 10.
+He never attended higher education, and started working as a milk tea store apprentice when he was 17.
+Within 5 years, Zhang was promoted to the level of regional supervisor and became a franchise partner of the milk tea brand.
 He later gained experience in corporate governance while working at a Shanghai-based startup.
-After witnessing the opening of a Hey Tea store, in 2017 he started Chagee in Kunming.
-In 2021 the headquarters moved to Chengdu from Kunming.
-In 2019 the company opened its first store in Malaysia as well as in Singapore.
-In 2022 its first store in Thailand opened.
+After witnessing the opening of a Heytea store, in 2017 he started Chagee in Kunming.

+In 2021, Chagee moved its headquarters to Chengdu from Kunming.
+In 2024, the company adopted a dual-headquarters arrangement, with the general headquarters remaining in Chengdu and the overseas business management office located in Shanghai.

 During the 2024 Summer Olympics, Chagee operated a pop-up store in Paris.
-As of 2024, the majority of its 100 overseas stores are located in Malaysia.
-In 2024, the company adopted a dual-headquarters arrangement, with the general headquarters remaining in Chengdu and the overseas business management office located in Shanghai.

-Media outlets estimated the revenue to be RMB 500 million in 2022.
+Media outlets estimated Chagee's annual revenue to be RMB 500 million in 2022.
 In 2023 the company opened 2,317 new outlets, reaching RMB 10.8 billion in revenue.
-By 2024 there were over 4,000 Chagee stores worldwide.

-On April 17, 2025, Chagee raised $411 million in its initial public offering in the United States; it became a listed company on the American Nasdaq.
+In December 2025, there were over 7,000 Chagee stores worldwide, of which 200 were in overseas markets, and the company reported a net revenue of RMB 12.91 billion (US $1,845.7 million) for 2025.